Kish (Sumer): History

+Chalcolithic

+Ubaid period

 Kish was occupied from the Ubaid period (c.5300–4300 BC), gaining prominence as one of the pre-eminent powers in the region during the Early Dynastic Period when it reached its maximum extent of 230 hectares.

-3rd Millennium BC
+Early Bronze Age

 The Sumerian King List (SKL) states that Kish was the first city to have kings following the deluge.
 The 1st dynasty of Kish begins with Ĝushur. Ĝushur's successor is called Kullassina-bel, but this is actually a sentence in Akkadian meaning "All of them were lord".
 Thus, some scholars have suggested that this may have been intended to signify the absence of a central authority in Kish for a time.
 The names of the next nine kings of Kish preceding Etana are Nanĝišlišma, En-tarah-ana, Babum, Puannum, Kalibum, Kalumum, Zuqaqip, Aba, Mašda, and Arwium.

+Uruk period

-Archaeological finds from the Uruk period indicate that the site was part of the Uruk Expansion and hence originally Sumerian language speaking.
+Late Chalcolithic/Early Bronze I. Archaeological finds from the Uruk period (c.
+3900-3100 BCE) indicate that the site was part of the Uruk Expansion and hence originally Sumerian language speaking.
 Ignace Gelb identified Kish as the center of the earliest East Semitic culture which he calls the Kish civilization, however the concept has been challenged by more recent scholarship.

+Jemdet Nasr period

+Early Bronze IIA (c.
+3050/3000-2900/2850 BCE).
+During the Jemdet Nasr period, little is known.

+Excavations conducted by the Oxford-Field Museum expedition (1923–1933) identified significant flood deposits from the Euphrates River that disrupted the city's occupation.
+At the Ingharra mound (East Kish), archaeologists discovered a thick layer of yellow-green sand and silt, completely devoid of artifacts, separating the Jemdet Nasr period from the Early Dynastic I (ED I) period.